Leonardo DiCaprio: Early life and acting background

-As a child, DiCaprio wanted to become either a marine biologist or an actor.
-He eventually favored the latter; he liked impersonating characters and imitating people, and enjoyed seeing their reactions to his acting.
-According to DiCaprio, his interest in performing began at the age of two when he went onto the stage at a performance festival and danced spontaneously to a positive response from the crowd.
-He was also motivated to learn acting when Farrar's appearance in a television commercial earned him $50,000.
+As a child, DiCaprio wanted to become either an actor or a marine biologist.
+He chose to pursue acting because he enjoyed imitating people and impersonating characters, and liked seeing people's reactions to his impressions.
+According to DiCaprio, his interest in performing began at the age of two, when he went onstage at a performance festival and danced spontaneously to a positive response from the crowd.
+He was also motivated to learn acting when his stepbrother's appearance in a television commercial earned him $50,000.
 DiCaprio has said in interviews that his first television appearance was in the children's series Romper Room, and that he was dismissed from the show for being disruptive.
 The show's host has denied that any children were removed from the show in this way.
-At the age of 11, DiCaprio almost quit acting in order to pursue breakdancing, having gotten second place in a competition in Irmelin's native Germany.
-At the age of 14, he began appearing in several commercials for Matchbox cars, which he calls his first role.
-DiCaprio later appeared in commercials for Kraft Singles, Bubble Yum, and Apple Jacks.
+At age 11, DiCaprio almost quit acting to pursue breakdancing, after winning second place in a breakdancing competition in his mother's native Germany.
+Starting at age 14, he appeared in several commercials for Matchbox cars, which he calls his first role.
+DiCaprio also appeared in commercials for Kraft Singles, Bubble Yum, and Apple Jacks.
 In 1989, he played the role of Glen in two episodes of the television show The New Lassie.

 At the beginning of his career, DiCaprio had difficulty finding an agent.
-When he found one, the agent suggested DiCaprio change his name to Lenny Williams to appeal to American audiences, which he declined to do.
-DiCaprio remained jobless for a year and a half, although he had 100 auditions.
-Following this lack of success, DiCaprio was going to give up acting but George persuaded him to persevere.
-Motivated by George and by the prospect of financial security, DiCaprio continued to audition.
-After a talent agent, who knew Irmelin's friend, recommended him to casting directors, DiCaprio secured roles in about 20 commercials.
+When he finally found one, the agent suggested that he change his name to Lenny Williams to appeal to American audiences, which he refused to do.
+DiCaprio remained jobless for a year and a half, even despite 100 auditions.
+Following this frustrating lack of success, DiCaprio was about to give up acting but his father convinced him to persevere, and he continued to audition.
+After a talent agent (who knew a friend of his mother's) recommended him to casting directors, DiCaprio secured roles in about 20 commercials.

-By the early 1990s, DiCaprio began acting regularly on television, starting with a role in the pilot of The Outsiders (1990) and one episode of the soap opera Santa Barbara (1990), in which he played a teenage alcoholic.
-DiCaprio's career prospects improved when he was cast in Parenthood, a series based on the 1989 comedy film of the same name.
-To prepare for the role of Garry Buckman, a troubled teenager, he analyzed Joaquin Phoenix's performance in the original film.
+By the early 1990s, DiCaprio began acting regularly on television, beginning with a role in the pilot of The Outsiders (1990) and one episode of the soap opera Santa Barbara (1990), in which he played an alcoholic teenager.
+Following this, DiCaprio was cast in Parenthood, a series based on the 1989 comedy film.
+To prepare for the role of Garry Buckman, a troubled teen, he analyzed Joaquin Phoenix's performance in the original film.
 His work that year earned him two nominations at the 12th Youth in Film Awards—Best Young Actor in a Daytime Series for Santa Barbara and Best Young Actor Starring in a New Television Series for Parenthood.
-Around this time, he was a contestant on the children's game show Fun House, on which he performed several stunts, including catching the fish inside a small pool using only his teeth.
+Around this time, he was a contestant on the children's game show Fun House; on the show he performed several stunts, including catching the fish inside a small pool using only his teeth.